-According to Internet Live Stats, there are about 90,460 online searches occurring per second, and about 4.9 billion internet users performing online searches each day.
+According to Internet Live Stats, Google processes over 99,000 online searches occurring per second, over 5 billion internet users performing online searches each day.
 This means that it isn’t ideal to limit yourself to just Google.

 In addition, people have become smarter about their data privacy, and are likely to opt for more private alternative search engines, given Google’s tracking of user data.
 In fact, privacy is the biggest motivation for many users to switch to an alternative search engine.

 Besides privacy, there are other values and needs people prioritize when choosing a search engine.
 For instance, for people looking for format-specific results, there are options like GIPHY and YouTube.
 For those who are working towards social causes and welfare, there are alternative search engines supporting their cause as well.

 Another thing users struggle with is finding alternative search engines that deliver uncensored search results when they search online.
 With content accessibility increasingly being subjected to restrictions and internet censorship even in the world’s freest countries, many are moving away from search engines that manipulate individual searches.

 - Private Search Engine Alternatives to Google

 - Alternative Search Engines That Support Crowdsourced Search Results

 - Search Engines Contributing to a Social Cause

 - Search Engines That Give Format-Specific Results